Parasiticides for cats and dogs: a rational approach. Module I. Introduction

 For endoparasiticides, two dose confirmation studies are required involving a minimum of 6 controlled and 6 treated animals.
 (EMA 2002 canines; EMA 2002 felines).
 The difference in parasite counts between treated and control animals should be statistically significant (p <0.05) and effectiveness should be 90% or higher.
 For parasites with implications for public health (e.g. Echinococcus spp.) the efficacy standard may be higher (i.e. up to 100%); field studies are not usually required for such parasites.
 (EMA 2002 canines; EMA 2002 felines)

 The authorised indications of commercial products depend on the spectrum of activity of the active ingredient(s), and also on what effects have been demonstrated for the product to get a marketing authorisation.
 This means that different products with identical ingredients can have a different range of authorised indications.
 For example, Anthelmin Plus tablets for dogs contains febantel, praziquantel and pyrantel embonate and is authorised for tapeworm, roundworm and hookworm whereas Dinelix Plus tablets for dogs contains the same ingredients but is authorised for tapeworm including Echinococcus, roundworm, hookworm and whipworm.
-The authorised indications are listed in the product’s summary of product characteristics.
+The authorised indications are listed in the product’s summary of product characteristics and in the package leaflet and/or on the package.

 There are several ways of using parasiticides: as impregnated collars, spot-ons, shampoos and sprays, and as oral formulations.